It is important to have the right look on the ballroom floor. Photo by Jay Kuntz.

 • All are fine, but hair must be groomed with a recent haircut.
 Guys should not look like they haven’t had a cut in weeks.

 • Any natural hair color is ok.
-Ballroom and smooth, it should be slicked back.
-Even Latin and Standard.
+Ballroom and Smooth, it should be slicked back.
+Even Latin and Rhythm.
 The hair should be neat.

-1. Men Buns – Are there any thoughts on man buns?
+1. Man Buns – Are there any thoughts on man buns?

 • No way!